 EARLY ACCESS KICKSTARTER CAMPAIGN

-Or find our Kickstarter campaign once it’s live, at
+Or you can find the Kickstarter campaign at

 See below for more about the early access units: